moja-global/moja_global_docs/docs/DevelopmentSetup/windows_installation.rst

 ===================

 .. figure:: ../images/installation_vs2019_flint.example/Step4.png
-   :alt: Running ``moja.cli.exe`` in Visual Studio Debugging All properties page
+  :width: 600
   :align: center
-   :width: 600px
+  :alt: Running ``moja.cli.exe`` in Visual Studio Debugging All properties page

   Running ``moja.cli.exe`` in Visual Studio Debugging All properties page

 We are running the ``moja.cli.exe`` from the moja.FLINT project here.
 In order to make edits to the Visual Studio Solution we can use the CMake